“Encountering the Living Christ, through Conversion, Communion & Solidarity”

 Encountering the Living Christ:

-The St. Paul's community encounters Christ through Sacred Scripture and Church Tradition.
-Christ is also present in the Sacred Liturgy through the Word proclaimed, the assembly, the priest/provider and in the Eucharist.
-Through the Intercession and example of Mary, Our Lady of Guadalupe, Patroness of the Americas, we celebrate our personal and community encounters with Jesus Christ.
+St. Paul Parish encounters Christ through the Sacraments, Sacred Scripture, and Church Tradition.
+Christ is present in the Most Holy Eucharist consecrated by His priest during the Sacred Liturgy.
+Through the intercession and example of Blessed Mary, Our Lady of Guadalupe and Patroness of the Americas, we deepen our personal and public encounters with Jesus Christ.

-Conversion, a lifelong task, fosters a new life in which there is no separation between faith and works in our daily response to holiness.
-Conversion is prepared and nurtured through prayer, reading of Sacred Scripture and the practice of the Sacraments of Reconciliation and the Eucharist.
-The goal of conversion is spirituality (daily life in Christ and in the Spirit accepted in faith, expressed in love, inspired by hope).
+Conversion, a lifelong task, fosters a new life in which there is no separation between faith and works in our daily struggle for holiness.
+Conversion is prepared and nurtured through prayer, reading of Sacred Scripture, and the practice of the Sacraments, especially Reconciliation and Holy Communion.
+The goal of conversion is spiritual; a daily dying in Christ with the Holy Spirit, accepted in faith, expressed in charity, and inspired by hope.

-As a Eucharistic community, our parish is a place of welcome and fraternity, of Christian initiation, education and celebration of the faith.
-It is organized in a communal and responsible way that is open to charisms, services and ministries.
-We are attentive to cultural diversity and pastoral projects beyond our parish.
-We strive to be a source of great hope, gathering people in community, promoting family life, respect for life, and the dignity of women.
-In union with our Holy Father and our Bishop, the priests and parishioners are united in fostering a spiritual life, preaching the Gospel and promoting cooperation.
+As a Catholic community, our parish is a place of fraternity, of Christian education, and celebration of the One True Faith.
+It is organized in a communal and responsible way that is open to charisms, services, and ministries, and is attentive to spiritual and charitable projects within and beyond our parish.
+We strive to be a source of great hope in the community, celebrating the Sacraments, preaching the Gospel, and promoting family and respect for life.
+With the Holy Father and our Bishop, the priests and parishioners are united in fostering an intimate spiritual life with God and His Saints to further spread the Faith.

-Solidarity is the fruit of Communion, grounded in the mystery of God the Father, Holy Spirit, and Son who became flesh and died for all.
-It is expressed in Christian love which seeks the good of others, especially of those most in need.
-It is sharing spiritual gifts and material goods with which God has blessed us.
-Taking the Gospel as our starting point and reinforced by the teachings of Catholic Social Doctrine and the Catechism of the Catholic Church, we promote solidarity, inspiring initiatives in support of the poor and the outcast, especially refugees and immigrants.
+Solidarity is the fruit of the communion of saints, grounded in the mystery of God the Father, Holy Spirit, and Son who became flesh and died for all.
+It is expressed in Christian charity as we are all created by God and redeemed through His Son.
+Taking the Gospel as our starting point and reinforced by the teachings of Catholic Social Doctrine and the Catechism of the Catholic Church, we promote solidarity, inspiring initiatives in support of the less fortunate by sharing the spiritual and material gifts with which God has blessed us, and in spreading the Faith.